Your Options for Breast Reconstruction in Northern Virginia

 A saline or silicone gel implant is used to mold a new breast shape.
 If your skin and chest wall tissues are tight and flat, this may be done in multiple stages, wherein a tissue expander is placed beneath the skin and chest muscle.
 This expander is filled with saline, which creates a new cavity over time.
 Once the cavity reaches the correct size, the tissue expander is replaced with a standard implant.

 Most patients who choose to have a breast implant reconstruction undergo this sequence of procedures.
 Some patients may be candidates for immediate implant placement after mastectomy.
 Dr. Hess will discuss your mastectomy procedure in detail with your breast surgeon and determine if you may be a candidate.
+Undergoing reconstruction with breast implants should not interfere with future mammograms and can be an excellent option for women to achieve very natural-looking, symmetrical breasts.

 Autologous Tissue Flap Breast Reconstruction